- Home to LMIC

 In coordination of the upcoming Veterans Day Nov.
 11, this month's Labor Bulletin article features workforce data related to veterans, the true heroes among us.

 Overview of South Dakota Labor Market

-See an overview of the labor market in South Dakota based on May 2019 workforce data.
+See an overview of the labor market in South Dakota incorporating the most recent data available, September 2019.

 Snapshot of South Dakota's Economy

 Get a quick synopsis, or snapshot, of the most current data available for numerous closely watched economic indicators.